SBU-BMI/quip_distro/README.md

 QuIP is a web accessible toolset designed to support analysis, management, and exploration of whole slide tissue images for cancer research.
 The QuIP system consists of a set of docker containers, which provide analysis execution and data management backend services, and web applications to load and visualize whole slide tissue images (in [OpenSlide](http://openslide.org) supported formats), run nuclear segmentation analyses on image tiles, and visualize and explore the analysis results.

+## QuIP Video

 This [video](https://www.youtube.com/watch?v=dK4c6ti1Dvc) shows the basic usage of the QuIP system.

-An instance of QuIP is accessible [here](http://quip1.bmi.stonybrook.edu).
-The image analysis functionality is disabled in this instance.
-This instance is backed by a database of about 1.9 Billion segmented objects and their features (17 features per segmented nuclues; a total of 32 Billion features) generated from about 3,000 TCGA whole slide tissue images.
+# QuIP Demo VM

 You may download a demo VMWare VM (in the OVA format) containing all of the docker images and web applications from the following [link]
 (http://quip2.bmi.stonybrook.edu:4000/quipvm/) or this [link](https://drive.google.com/file/d/0B9Sq9MWc46AuOHBZR0tGMTlXOU0/view?usp=sharing).
 The download size is 12GB.

 The VM starts all the containers on boot.
 It is configured to use 2GB memory and 2 CPU cores.
 Please wait for about 30 seconds for the start process to complete.
 You can log on to the VM with userid: quip and password: quipdemo.
 The Google Chrome browser will open automatically upon login and will bring up the QuIP home page.
 A TCGA whole slide tissue image is already loaded to the system along with some analysis results.
 There are additional TCGA whole slide tissue images on /home/quip/Desktop which can be loaded using the Image Loader app accessible from the home page.

+# Public Read-only Instance

+An instance of QuIP is accessible [here](http://quip1.bmi.stonybrook.edu).
+The image analysis functionality is disabled in this instance.
+This instance is backed by a database of about 1.9 Billion segmented objects and their features (17 features per segmented nuclues; a total of 32 Billion features) generated from about 3,000 TCGA whole slide tissue images.

 # Requirements